QZhang-Ing/Coursera-Machine-Learning/deep-learning-specialization/README.md

 This repository includes my personal learning work to the specialization series of deep learning provided by [deeplearning.ai](https://www.deeplearning.ai/) on coursera.

 *This repository is purely created for my personal academic use only.
-Discussions about further related topic are always welcomed.*
+Discussions about further related topics are always welcomed.*

 -------------------